OFFICERS AND DIRECTORS

 AMBASSADOR CHRISTOPHER R. HILL

-U.S. Ambassador Christopher R. Hill (Manhattan) is expected to join the Broad Oak Group International, LLC board of directors when formally organized in late 2021 and is currently a consulting advisor to the company on political issues relating to business conditions in Korea and throughout Asia.
+U.S. Ambassador Christopher R. Hill (Manhattan) is expected to join the Broad Oak Group International, LLC board of directors when formally organized in late 2021 and is currently a consulting advisor to the company on political issues relating to business conditions in Korea and throughout Asia (September 2019-Present).
 Chris is currently a George W. Ball Adjunct Professor at Columbia University Global Centers in New York City (2021-present).
 Previously he was the chief advisor to the Chancellor for Global Engagement at the University of Denver, and Professor of the Practice in Diplomacy at the University of Denver (2010-2020).
 As a former U.S. career diplomat, Ambassador Hill is a four-time ambassador, nominated by three presidents, whose last post was as Ambassador to Iraq, April 2009 until August 2010.
 Prior to Iraq, Hill served as Assistant Secretary of State for East Asian and Pacific Affairs from 2005 until 2009 during which he was also the head of the US delegation to the Six Party Talks on the North Korean nuclear issue.
 Earlier, he was the U.S. Ambassador to the Republic of Korea.
 Previously he served as U.S. Ambassador to Poland (2000-2004), Ambassador to the Republic of Macedonia (1996-1999) and Special Envoy to Kosovo (1998-1999).
 He also served as a Special Assistant to the President and a Senior Director on the staff of the National Security Council, 1999-2000.
 Prior to joining the U.S. Foreign Service, Ambassador Hill served as a Peace Corps volunteer where he supervised credit unions in rural Cameroon, West Africa.
 Hill graduated from Bowdoin College in Brunswick, Maine with a B.A. in Economics.
 He received a Master's degree from the Naval War College in 1994.
 He speaks Polish, Serbo-Croatian, and Macedonian.
 Ambassador Hill is author of Outpost: Life on the Frontlines of American Diplomacy: A Memoir, a monthly columnist for Project Syndicate, a political television consultant to MSNBC and NBC, and a highly sought public speaker, and voice in the media on international affairs.
 He and his wife reside in Manhattan.